 The biological parents of the deceased girl told TRR they’ve seen photographic evidence of horrific abuse, including starvation and torture.

-The deceased girl, Aarabella*, was the adoptive daughter of Leticia McCormack.
+The deceased girl, Arabella*, was the adoptive daughter of Leticia McCormack.

 A spokesperson for the Rock Church, where former NFL player Miles McPherson is pastor, confirmed that McCormack is an ordained elder at the church.
 McCormack also served as the ministry leadership program coordinator for the Rock School of Ministry, according to a Google Search cache of the Rock ministry website.
 The church told TRR that the coordinator job is a volunteer position.